PhuyalGaurav/cryptowithrbeast/README.md

 ## 🚀 Overview
 This script fetches daily BTC/USDT prices from Binance, analyzes trends with RBEAST, applies common trading indicators (moving average, RSI), and executes simulated buy/sell orders with realistic slippage and fees.
 All capital remains virtual—no live orders or real money.

+### Mark-1
+Mark-1 used static trading rules based on Moving Average (MA) and Relative Strength Index (RSI) indicators.
+It would simply buy or sell BTC based on these technical signals without deeper market trend understanding.
+The system lacked change point detection or adaptive stop-loss mechanisms.
+It was faster but more prone to false trades due to noise.

+### Mark-2
+Mark-2 introduces Bayesian change point detection using Rbeast to identify strong trend shifts.
+It combines this with MA and RSI for smarter trade decisions based on confidence and direction.
+The version also adapts stop-loss and take-profit levels dynamically based on recent volatility.
+This makes the trading more strategic, reducing risk and improving decision accuracy.

 ## 🔍 Features
 - Real‑time OHLCV data via CCXT from Binance
 - Trend detection using BEAST (RBEAST Python binding)